 - Fresh Mint – I also used mint that grows along our stream for this recipe.
 But you can definitely use store bought sprigs as well.

-- Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax like this one.
+- Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax.
 Why organic and cosmetic-grade?
 Because if you have any beeswax leftover from making this beard balm, you can use it for some simple and easy hand and skin products.
 I have an incredible recipe for DIY Beeswax Lip Balm that gets rave reviews.
 If there’s a local beekeeper in your area, I’d recommended starting there for wax, but if you buy online, make sure you get the good stuff!
 And for a vegan plant-based alternative, you can use candelilla wax instead.

 - Pine Essential Oil: I love this pine essential oil here which has a wonderful woodsy scent, which is perfect for this headache balm.

 - Peppermint Essential Oil – which gives this headache balm it’s bright and fresh scent.
-While the fresh mint is great to infuse a nice scent into the olive oil, adding a few drops of this peppermint oil really does the trick.
+While the fresh mint is great to infuse a nice scent into the olive oil, adding a few drops of peppermint oil really does the trick.
 You can read here about how peppermint oil can help with headaches and migraines.

 Is There A Vegan Alternative to Beeswax?